Andronovo

 :

-culture that Elena Kuzmina provides.
-Her interpretative framework, however,
+Andronovo culture that Elena Kuzmina provides.
+Her interpretative

-is flawed and limited by the rather dated presuppositions about the
+framework, however, is flawed and limited by the rather dated presuppositions

-Homeland and the invasion of India.
-Moreover, a culture beginning in
+about the Homeland and the invasion of India.
+Moreover, a culture

-2000 BCE comes a bit late to stage an Aryan invasion, especially given
+beginning in 2000 BCE comes a bit late to stage an Aryan invasion,

-the many indications that the concomitant chronology of ancient Indian
+especially given the many indications that the concomitant chronology

 Things

-Andronovo culture in preceding cultures, thousands of years older.
+the Andronovo culture in preceding cultures, thousands of years

 In

-an emigration from India, and the case for an intrusion from a non-Indian
+from an emigration from India, and the case for an intrusion from

 While

-is a classic of Andronovo archaeology, but it fails in its primary mission:
+it is a classic of Andronovo archaeology, but it fails in its primary

-to show that this culture was the staging-ground for an Aryan invasion
+mission: to show that this culture was the staging-ground for an

-of Iran and India.
-It only assumes that much, but doesn’t demonstrate
+Aryan invasion of Iran and India.
+It only assumes that much, but